CONTENTS

 Customs Clearance (e.g., AMS, ISF)

-When SCAC codes are added to customs forms, they help officials find the carrier quickly.
+When SCAC codes are added to customs forms, they help officials find the shipping carrier quickly.
 This speeds up customs checks and avoids delays.
-For example, if you ship goods overseas, the SCAC code makes sure the carrier’s details are correct in the customs system.
+For example, if you ship goods overseas, the SCAC makes sure the carrier’s details are correct in the customs system.
 This helps follow rules and reduces mistakes in paperwork.

 Tracking shipments and ensuring delivery